tanitall/beta/README.md

 # Morpheus Wallet

 *(Use with caution.
 This software is currently under development.
-This repo may not contain the most recent version.)*
+This repo may not contain the most recent version.
+Please refer to the [release checksheet](https://github.com/MorpheusWallet/Morpheus/blob/master/release-checklist.md) for software specifications)*

 ## Required Tools and Dependencies